We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Kefir has gained a lot of street cred in recent years, and with good reason.
 This fermented dairy drink has tons of potential health perks.

 In addition to being tasty AF, kefir provides beaucoup health benefits.
-Here’s the DL.
+Peek at these 10 benefits of drinking kefir.

 Kefir can help you keep your nutrient levels on point.
 On average, 1 cup measuring 245 grams (g) of plain low fat kefir provides: